12 Best Wood for Shelves: Pros and Cons of Each

 • Resistant to dents and scratches: When exposed to force, maple shelves won’t be filled with dents and scratches.

-• Easy workability: Maple is a wood option that can easily be subjected to machine tools and absorb stain excellently.
+• Easy workability: Maple is an option that can easily be subjected to machine tools and absorb stain excellently.

 Aesthetically pleasing, maple is an incredible option but there will always be some drawbacks, including the following:

-• Requires sealing: To protect the wood, you need to seal it first before you can even stain them.
+• Requires sealing: To protect the surface, you need to seal it first before you can even stain them.

 • Not much grain variation: Some see this aesthetic as unattractive, plain, and boring.

-• Not weather resistant: Maple is sensitive to moisture and humidity so you need to use this wood indoors and avoid having it outdoors.
+• Not weather resistant: Maple is sensitive to moisture and humidity so you need to use this type indoors and avoid having it outdoors.

 Kitchen with birch wood shelving, countertop, cutting board, and sink